code-423n4/2021-09-bvecvx/README.md

 # Core Contracts

-While these contracts have all been audited, it's a good idea you familiarize yourself with them as they are part of the system
+While the contracts below have all been audited, it's a good idea you familiarize yourself with them as they are part of the system

 Original Audit for BaseStrategy, SettV3, Controller: https://badger.finance/wp-content/uploads/2021/01/HAECHI-AUDIT-BadgerDAO-Smart-Contract-Audit-Report-1.pdf